rvenables/open-product-recovery/standards/transfer_api.md

 3. **Lack of standards and reuse**: Each API is different, so every integration is unique and non-reusable.
 4. **Painful authorization model**: Many existing APIs assume that every API user must have an identity that is registered with the provider of the API, and they often assume that API user ids must originate from an identity system managed by the API provider themselves.
 5. **Restrictive trust model**: Most existing authorization models imply a particular trust model - a donor can only trust recipients that the donor knows, because the API requires prior knowledge of a user to authenticate them.
 However, this does not capture an important aspect of human-to-human donation networks: the friend of a friend model.
 In real life, human donors trust information about donations to organizations that re-share that information, and eventually connect a recipient directly to the donor.
 This cannot be done automatically in most existing APIs, because there is no way of authenticating the unfamiliar recipient against the donor's API without additional human intervention.
 6. **Push model**: Many food donation APIs are built on a donation-push model, wherein available donations must be posted via API to a large recipient organization.
-In practice, it is often particularly difficult for donor organizations to use this sort of model, because donor systems tend to be built on top of whatever inventory database is used to run the day-to-day operations
+In practice, it is often particularly difficult for donor organizations to use this sort of model, because donor systems tend to be built on top of whatever inventory database is used to run the day-to-day operations.

 # 2. Design Objectives